hootguard/hootguard-core/README.md

 <p>
   <img src="Black_WhiteBackgroud_JPG_500x500.jpg" alt="HootGuard Logo" width="150" style="float:left; margin-right:20px;" />
-  This text will wrap around the image on the right.
-You can continue typing here and the text should flow next to the image, rather than below it.
 </p>

-# HootGuard

 **Simplify and enhance your home network security, privacy, and ad-blocking—all with an intuitive web interface.**